ROARING FORK RIVER REPORT

 LOWER ROARING FORK- CARBONDALE TO GLENWOOD

-FOOD SOURCES PRESENT: There are plenty of caddis, BWOs, PMDs, golden stones and big sedges moving around these days.
+FOOD SOURCES PRESENT: There are plenty of caddis, BWOs, PMDs, and hoppers moving around these days.

 THE SHORT AND SWEET: Pack up your fishing gear and get your butt out on the river!
 Like the other sections of water along the Roaring Fork, nymph the fast water with larger flies and the soft water with smaller flies.
-As the water continues to fall, look for the fish to make the transition from holding along the edges eating big flies (stoneflies, sedges, etc) to holding more midriver and eating smaller flies (PMDs, caddis etc).
+As the water continues to fall, look for the fish to make the transition from holding along the edges eating big flies (stoneflies, caddis, etc) to holding more midriver and eating smaller flies (BWOs, PMDs).

 Like the middle Roaring Fork, caddis are keeping the fish above and beyond well fed.
 Some of the better sections of river frontage include Satank, Burry, 3Mile, Sunlight and Veltus.
 Of course, we welcome you to swing by the shop and we can happily go over a river access map with you to direct you to these areas.